 SQL Migration using data-tier application export/import (BACPAC)

-The BACPAC file encapsulates the database schema as well as the data stored in a database application that can be easily imported to an Azure SQL Database.
+The BACPAC file encapsulates the database schema as well as the data stored in a database application that can be simple imported to an Azure SQL Database.

-This means that scheduled outages will be required to export a BACPAC file, which may need a substantial amount of time, so migration using BACPAC files is only good for smaller databases.
+It means that scheduled outages will be required to export a BACPAC file, which may need a substantial amount of time.
+Hence, migration using BACPAC files is only suitable for smaller databases.

 Data sync and Cut-over

-During the Data sync phase, you need to ensure that all changes in the source are captured and applied to the target in near real time.
+You need to ensure that you captured and applied all changes in the source to the target in near real-time during the data sync phase.

-After all changes in source have been applied to the target, you can cut-over from the source to the target environment.
+After applying all changes in source to the target, you can cut-over from the source to the target environment.

-For detail on the specific steps associated with performing a cut-over, see this resource.
+For detail on the specific steps associated with performing a cut-over, see this perform migration cutover guide.